 All federal 941 forms are due April 30, July 31, October 31 and January 31.
 The first three Minnesota quarterly returns are due April 30, July 31, and October 31.
-The Year-End and fourth-quarter return, along with the return for annual filers are due February 28.
+The Year-End withholding return reconciliation return, along with the return for annual filers are due at the end of February.
 Federal returns and deposits and state deposits will be considered on time if received or postmarked on or before the due date.
 The postmark must be a United States postmark and must not be from a postage meter.
 If deposits are made electronically, refer to the specific instructions for the type of deposit.